How Much to Hang a Door?

 Unfortunately, having an estimate for the style of door is not the only influencing factor on the price; the material you choose will also change the cost of purchase.

-The below prices are to be used as a guide and are based on a single door:
+The prices below are to be used as a guide and are based on a single door:

 Material used Average cost